-Light Echoes is an immersive media artworks that celebrate the women ‘star measurers’ who worked on the Astrographic Catalogue in the 19th and 20th century.
-A workforce of women were employed to work as human computers on the Astrographic Catalogue at Sydney, Melbourne and Perth observatories between 1890 and 1964.
-Their work in measuring the positions of stars was a major contribution to this international scientific endeavour and is under-acknowledged in published documentation.
+Between 1890 and 1964, a workforce of women were employed to work as human computers on the Astrographic Catalogue at Sydney, Melbourne and Perth observatories.
+Their work in measuring the positions of stars was a major contribution that is under-acknowledged in published documentation of the catalogue.

 Light Echoes transcribes signatures found in hundreds of logbooks held in the MAAS collection, at Sydney Observatory, and in the NSW Archives into a virtual reality sky space.
 The research for this work involved cross-checking data to match up the signatures to the corresponding photographic plates and using this new data to build a virtual sky map that embeds the women’s re-animated hand-drawn signatures into the astronomical coordinates of the stars they mapped.